 Valuation of the Interest Tax Shield

 In the valuation of the interest tax shield, it capitalizes the value of the firm and it also limits the tax benefits of the debt.
-Interest expenses are considered to be tax deductible, so tax shields are very important, as firms can get benefits from the structuring of such arrangement.
+Interest expenses are considered to be tax-deductible, so tax shields are very important, as firms can get benefits from the structuring of such arrangements.
 The interest tax shield is positive when the EBIT is greater than the interest payment.
-It is also important to keep in mind that the interest tax shield value is the present value of the all the interest tax shields.
+It is also important to keep in mind that the interest tax shield value is the present value of all the interest tax shields.

 Tax Shield for Individuals

 Individuals can also take advantage of the tax shield.
 This is very useful when you want to purchase a home with a loan or a mortgage.
-In getting a house with a mortgage, the interest expenses are tax deductible, which means that the person can get benefits from it as it can offset against his or her taxable income.
+In getting a house with a mortgage, the interest expenses are tax-deductible, which means that the person can get benefits from it, as it can offset against his or her taxable income.
 As a result, you can reduce tax liability.
-This is definitely a good benefit for people who want to get a home and lessen their tax liability.

 It is important to understand how an interest tax shield works, as it is considered to be an essential part of business valuation.
 Each country varies when it comes to the interest tax shield that individuals and businesses can get.
 In the end, the benefits depend on the cash flow and the overall tax rate of the taxpayer.
 Governments provide interest tax shields in order to encourage more investments for companies and firms, as well as for individuals

 To continue learning and advancing your career, see the following CFI resources